geminiventures/Weather_App_Flask/README.md

 # Weather_App_Flask
-Flask Weather App - learning some logic and how to work with json and dicts
+Flask Weather App - learning some logic and how to work with json and dicts, SQL, external APIs